-ESA eligibility criteria is finally determined by which other specific benefits you are claiming and your capability to work - or not.
+ESA eligibility criteria has several determining factors.
+It depends on which other benefits you are claiming for and your capability to work - or not.

-Note: Use a benefits calculator to check your eligibility and ESA qualifying criteria.
+Note: You cannot apply for the 'new style' ESA unless you have entitlement to apply for Universal Credit.
+Use a benefits calculator to check your eligibility and ESA qualifying criteria.

 A letter from the Department of Work and Pensions (DWP) informs you where to go for your Work Capability Assessment.
 The letter also explains what to do.
 In some cases you can get an audio recording of the face-to-face assessment.

-Note: Your benefit may be stopped if you fail to fill in the questionnaire or miss the assessment.
+Note: Your benefit may get stopped if you fail to fill in the questionnaire or miss the assessment.

 Supported permitted work may also get supervised by a representative from a local council.
 It might also be someone from a voluntary organisation who can arrange work projects for disabled people.

 Even so, if you do volunteer work you must inform Jobcentre Plus.
 They will need to know if you start performing permitted or supported permitted work.

 They will send you the 'ESA Permitted Work Form PW1' to fill in and return to them.
 As a rule, it does not affect your eligibility for ESA.

 Note: You must inform the Jobcentre Plus office dealing with your claim if your circumstances change.
 Examples include moving abroad or your income changes.